imjching-playground/phase-0/README.md

 # Phase 0
 Various exercises, writings, and materials from Phase 0 of Dev Bootcamp.
-Phase 0 covers basic Ruby, JavaScript, HTML, and CSS.
+Phase 0 covers basic Ruby, JavaScript, HTML, and CSS, among other topics (git, inclusivity, etc.).